About Chesterfield County

 The paper went through a series of owners in the ’70s and ’80s until it was purchased by Community Newspapers, Inc.

 The paper was purchased by Heartland Publications on Sept.
 1, 2006.
-Heartland later merged with two other media companies to form Civitas Media, which publishes more than 100 community newspapers in 11 states.
+Heartland later merged with three other media companies to form Civitas Media, which publishes more than 100 community newspapers in 11 states.